learn-co-curriculum/programming-univbasics-4-array-concept-review-lab/README.md

 ## Learning Goals

-- Perform operations on arrays as guided by tests
+- Perform operations on arrays
-- Reflect on approach

 ## Introduction

-In this lab, we are going to practice array operations.

-### Perform operations on Arrays as guided by tests

-- Find the highest number in a given array
-- Find Nemo in a nested array
-- Flatten a nested array
-- Flatten a nested array, then return the array alphabetically sorted

-### Reflect on Approach

-Did you use the methods that were built-in to the Enumerable and Array classes?
+Let's practice array operations.
+Consider the use of methods that were built-in to the `Enumerable` and `Array` classes.
+Knowing built-in Ruby libraries save time and prevents bugs.
-Why not?
-Knowing your built ins saves you time, prevents bugs, and is what other developers will expect to see you use when writing clear and concise code in the future.
 By using these, you will prevent errors and ensure that your code is as clear as possible.

-That way, when you go back to it in the future, you're not creating technical debt for yourself or other developers, and you're ensuring that your code is easy to maintain and improve.
+## Perform operations on Arrays as guided by tests

+### `#using_max`

+Define a method that finds the highest number in a given array.

+### `#find_nth_element`

+Define a method that finds Nemo in a nested array.

+### `#flatten_nested_arrays`

+Define a method that flattens a nested array.

+### `#flatten_then_sort`

+Define a method that flattens the nested array, and then returns the previous array sorted alphabetically.

 ## Conclusion